eisgroup/kraken-rules/tests/kraken-itests/src/test/resources/kraken-function-docs/Policy.md

 Create a date from ISO String.

-> Be aware when creating date-time without explicit time zone, date-time will be created with a working machine time zone shift.
-For UI engine it is browser timezone, for server it is server timezone.
-It may cause different behaviour depending on execution runtime.
-It is not recommended to create a date-time without a time zone as `2021-01-01T01:01:01`.
-It is recommended to create date-time with a time zone as `2021-01-01T01:01:01Z` instead.
-Using this function with the string containing time zone will have deterministic behaviour.

 **parameter** dateString - ISO string
 **throws error** if string does not match date pattern 'YYYY-MM-DD'
 **examples**